 Since 1983, SMA has been accredited by the Accreditation Council for Continuing Medical Education (ACCME) as a provider of continuing medical education for physicians.
-In November 2011, SMA was resurveyed by the ACCME and awarded “accreditation with commendation,” - the highest level of accreditation achievable.
+In November 2017, SMA was re-accredited by the ACCME.

 Thank you for considering the Southern Medical Association (SMA) as your source for accreditation.
 Established in 1906, and headquartered in Birmingham, Alabama, SMA is a non-profit, physician-led, multispecialty medical association.

 As an ACCME accredited provider, the American Medical Association authorizes SMA to certify activities through The Physician’s Recognition Award and credit system, known as AMA PRA Category 1 Credit TM.
 The AMA expects accredited CME providers to present physicians with commercially unbiased, independent and objective information in all of their activities and meet the substance of the CEJA opinion.
 Accredited providers must maintain compliance with the ACCME Criteria, the Standards for Commercial Support, and policies (accreditation requirements).